wpkelso/notes/Field Effect Transistor.md

 # Field Effect Transistor

+## JFET (Junction FET)

-## MOSFET
+## MOSFET (Metal Oxide Semiconductor FET)

 ![[Pasted image 20231015162527.png]]

 The MOSFET is one of the most common types of FETs, often acting as an electronically controlled switch.
 The MOS in MOSFET stands for Metal Oxide [[Semiconductor]], usually using Silicon Oxide as the semiconductor material.

 ## Operation Regions